Uploading Data from JDBC Driver Supported Databases using the Upload Tool

 The following are the steps to configure two databases in the Upload tool:

-- Define the necessary JDBC supported's queries in " database_sql_queries1.xml ".
+- Define the necessary SQL server's queries in " database_sql_queries1.xml ".

 " database_connections_params2.conf ",

-- Define the necessary JDBC supported queries in " database_sql_queries2.xml ".
+- Define the necessary SQL Server queries in " database_sql_queries2.xml ".

 Once the above setup is done, execute the modified batch files copied to the bin directory.
-This will fetch data from both the databases in JDBC supported and upload that into Zoho Analytics.
+This will fetch data from both the databases and upload that into Zoho Analytics.

 No. You can follow a different column names in Zoho Analytics table from what is there in your local database and still upload data using Upload Tool.
 Follow the steps to upload the data from your local database into the corresponding column in Zoho Analytics table.